-2020 MN Children's Book Festival
+MinNesota Children's Book Festival

-During these challenging times, the Minnesota Children’s Book Festival has received national acclaim for its efforts to promote literacy among young people.
+Emphasizing the joy of learning through reading and arts activities, the Minnesota Children’s Book Festival has received national acclaim for its efforts to promote literacy among young people.

 About the featured book titles